House of Loredan: History

-13th century: The Serrata, silk, spices and slavery
+13th century: Silk, spices and slavery

-The Loredan family has been occupying hereditary seats on the Great Council since the Great Council Lockout (Serrata del Maggior Consiglio) of 1297, by which the membership in the Great Council of Venice became a hereditary title, and was limited to the families inscribed in the Golden Book of Italian nobility.
+The Loredan family has been occupying hereditary seats on the Great Council since the Great Council Lockout (Serrata del Maggior Consiglio) of 1297, by which the membership in the Great Council of Venice became a hereditary title, and was limited to the families inscribed in the Golden Book of the Venetian nobility.
 This resulted in the exclusion of minor aristocrats and plebeians from participating in the Government of the Republic.

 Like many Venetian patricians, the Loredans participated in the lucrative silk and spice trade, thus growing their wealth and influence, with Venice and other maritime republics monopolising European trade with the Middle East.
 The family also participated in the medieval slave trade, with Venice already having established slave trading operations centuries prior.

 Around this time, documents from the 1290s show that two Loredans, Zanetto and Zorzi, were being sued by Christian merchants from Amalfi, presumably for involvement in piracy activities, as they had seized a vessel of the coast of Malta.